bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 After authentication, a client can request to add or remove peering connections, list potential interconnection locations, and query for upcoming maintenance events.

 # Example Request Flow
-For a diagram, please see: https://github.com/bgp/autopeer/?tab=readme-ov-file#sequence-diagram
+For a diagram, please see: https://github.com/bgp/autopeer/blob/main/README.md#sequence-diagram

 ## AUTH
 First, the client makes an authenticated request to the server.
-In this example, the client will use PeeringDB OAuth.
+In this example, the client will use PeeringDB OAuth 2.0.
-Authentication provides the server with client's email (for potential manual discussion), along with client's entitlements, to confirm client is permitted to request on behalf of the proposed ASN.
+Authentication provides the server with the client's email (for potential manual discussion), along with the client's entitlements, to confirm the client is permitted to request on behalf of the proposed AS.

 ## REQUEST
 1. ADD SESSION (CLIENT REQUEST)